elfakyn/screenpad_brightness/README.md

 This program allows you to set the ScreenPad Pro brightness in Windows without the massive bloatware that is ScreenXpert.

-Run `python .\set_screenpad_brigthness.py <VALUE>` where VALUE is between 0 (backlight off) and 255 (maximum brigthness)
+Run `python .\set_screenpad_brigthness.py <VALUE>` where VALUE is between 0 (backlight off) and 255 (maximum brigthness).

-It may be possible to control other ASUS parameters too (I'm thinking turning the screenpad on and off, control the fans etc.).
+It may be possible to control other ASUS parameters too (I'm thinking turning the screenpad on and off, control the fans etc.), but I haven't looked into it yet.
+Maybe someone can build a neat GUI on top of it, or maybe I will.

 ## Technical explanation